 AEEE is an entrance test conducted by Amrita Vishwa Vidyapeetham University.
 This entrance allows the students to apply for the 4-year long B. Tech course in the university.
 The entrance exam is conducted in two methods.
-One is the Computer-based test (CBT) mode and the other one is Pen & Paper (P&P) mode.
+One is the Computer-based test (CBT) mode and the other one is online with Remote Proctoring mode.
 However, it's up to the candidates to choose one of them.
-In this academic session (2019-20), the university will also accept applications through JEE Main entrance exam.
-Those who will apply through JEE Main also has to finish the AEEE 2020 application procedure.
+In this academic session (2021-22), the university will also accept applications through JEE Main entrance exam, SAT, and PUEE (Pearson UG Entrance Examination).
+Those who will apply through JEE Main also have to finish the AEEE 2021 application procedure.
 Although these students will not have to appear in the AEEE exam.

 |Entrance Name||AEEE (Amrita Engineering Entrance Examination)|